Art's Delicatessen & Restaurant

 Ventura Boulevard and the Deli Tradition That Shaped the Valley

-There is a particular kind of restaurant that functions less as a destination than as a fixed point in a neighbourhood's identity.
+Art's Delicatessen & Restaurant is a traditional Jewish deli in Studio City, Los Angeles, with a Google rating of 4.1.
 On Ventura Boulevard in Studio City, Art's Delicatessen occupies that role with the quiet authority of an institution that has simply outlasted trends.
 The stretch of Ventura between Laurel Canyon and Coldwater Canyon has cycled through pizza counters, sushi bars, and Argentine grills, yet the deli format has held its ground here longer than most.
 Walking past the exterior, what you register first is not signage or design but the sense that this is a place that has not needed to reinvent itself.

 Where the Food Comes From and Why It Matters